JoeggiCH/PowerLogger/README.md

 ## Configuration File on SD Card

 The logger uses a configuration file called LOGGER.INI, in the root folder of the SD card.
 This text file contains one value (a string representing a number) per line.
 If there is no LOGGER.INI file on the SD card, the logger will create it - using default values.
+File Format:
 * First line: next measurement cycle number, an integer.
 With each transition from "standby" to "measure" the logger will increase this number.
 DEFAULT: 1
 * Second line: measurement frequency, a float.
 A value of 1.0 means that one measurement is done per second.